 The report also cited overblown negative sentiment around Chinese demand, while raising its demand growth forecast for this year and keeping it unchanged for next year.

-On the world’s top oil importer, China, weak economic data last week raised concerns about slowing demand, with Chinese refiners ordering lower December supplies from Saudi Arabia, the world’s largest exporter.
+In the world’s top oil importer, China, weak economic data last week raised concerns about slowing demand, with Chinese refiners ordering lower December supplies from Saudi Arabia, the world’s biggest exporter.

-Domestically, yesterday afternoon, the retail price of gasoline and oil was adjusted at the joint price management session of the Ministry of Finance - Industry and Trade.
-After the adjustment, the highest decrease in gasoline price was 399 VND/liter, the price of oil decreased in the range of 617 - 1,052 VND/liter (kg).
+Domestically, yesterday afternoon, the retail price of gasoline and oil was adjusted at the joint price management session of the Ministry of Finance and the Ministry of Industry and Trade.
+After the adjustment, the highest decrease in gasoline price was 399 VND/liter, and the price of oil decreased in the range of 617 - 1,052 VND/liter (kg).

-In this management period, the joint ministries decided not to set aside and not to use the Price Stabilization Fund for all petroleum products.
+In this operating period, the joint ministries decided not to set aside and not to use the Price Stabilization Fund for all petroleum products.

 Source